 - The Dragon: Attaglia to Leo.

-- The Eighties: Right down to the soundtrack by Tangerine Dream.
+- The '80s: Right down to the soundtrack by Tangerine Dream.

-- Honor Before Reason: Frank loses everything he cares about - and probably loses out on a much better albeit still criminal life - because of his my way or the highway attitude and refusal to work and place nicely with Leo and his gang.
+- Honor Before Reason: Frank loses everything he cares about - and probably loses out on a much better albeit still criminal life - because of his my way or the highway attitude and refusal to work and play along with Leo and his gang.

 - Villain Protagonist: Frank.